 Everyone has heard of the 5-second rule.
 You know the one: if a food item drops on the floor and you pick it up within five seconds, it’s still perfectly safe to eat.
 Undoubtedly invented by a child or teenager anxious to eat the last bite of dessert he accidentally dropped on the floor, the 5-second rule has been accepted and employed by kids and adults just about everywhere.

 You’ll be dismayed to find out, however, that the rule does not have much scientific credence.
-You read that right — that Hershey Kiss you dropped on the floor while you were reading this article?
+You read that right — that Hershey's Kiss you dropped on the floor while you were reading this article?
 Not as clean as you may assume it to be after having picked it up and popped it in your mouth a mere three seconds after it fell on the floor.
-(Of course your floor is clean enough, right?
-Right?)
+Study after study proves that eating off the floor probably isn't a good idea.

 Another interesting (and particularly unsavory) point to note: Dr. Charles Gerba, a microbiologist at the University of Arizona, found in his studies that 93 percent of our shoes contain fecal bacteria on them.
 That’s because we’re walking everywhere in them — in the grocery store, the parking lot, even the public restroom.
 And if you wear your shoes in your house, where do you think that fecal bacteria is landing?
 You bet — right on your kitchen floor.
 Yet another reason to toss that tasty snack that landed on the floor, no matter how good it’ll taste.